smswithoutborders/RelaySMS-Builds/README.md

 # If no SSL is intended, this can be used
 HOST=

-# Used for encrypting the data
+# Filepath to encrytion key Used for encrypting the data.
+# Single file with single line with just the key in it
 SHARED_KEY=

-# Salt for the hashing the data
+# Filepath to hashing salt used for the hashing the data
+# Single file with single line with just the key in it
 HASHING_SALT=

 # MySQL creds